gohrhyyan/MOS-UI/README.md

 ![image](https://github.com/user-attachments/assets/dd83a009-5853-41ed-8b8a-0183b442ee0d)

 # ic-designstudy-groupproj

 DEPLOYMENT STEPS
 Install Raspberry PI OS 64bit lite, ensure that username is "pi"

-1) Follow the steps outlined in https://docs.mainsail.xyz/setup/getting-started/manual-setup, install and set up Klipper, then Moonraker, but not Mainsail.
-Test the connection using http://localhost:7125/printer/status to ensure that Klipper and Moonraker are interfacing correctly.
+1) Follow the steps outlined in https://docs.mainsail.xyz/setup/getting-started/manual-setup, install and set up Klipper, then Moonraker, but not Mainsail, we'll do a custom instal for this.
+2) Test the connection using http://localhost:7125/printer/status to ensure that Klipper and Moonraker are interfacing correctly.

 install dependancies
 ```